AlanTeixeiraNM/DiscreteWorld/README.md

 # DiscreteWorld
-Repository for source code of the project DiscreteWorld.
+This repository contains source code of the project DiscreteWorld.